anomaly/Doko/README.md

 <meta name="doko:postissue" content="https://github.com/anomaly/anomaly/issues/new"/>
 ```

+Refer to [RFC-001](https://github.com/anomaly/Doko/blob/master/RFC.md) on the `master` branch for the latest definition of the protocol.

 ## Developer notes

 The Doko plugin is built using [React](https://reactjs.org) and targets Safari, Chrome and FireFox.
 [Yarn](https://classic.yarnpkg.com/en/docs/getting-started) is our package manager of choice.